Bang Bang (Squeeze song)

-"Bang Bang", a song by Squeeze, was the second single released from their debut album Squeeze.
+"Bang Bang" is the second single by Squeeze released from their debut album Squeeze.

 Background

 "Bang Bang" was one of two songs on Squeeze's debut album that the band produced without the album's primary producer John Cale, who was "too ill to work" at the time according to Chris Difford.
 Difford and Tilbrook had written the song at a cafe in Greenwich near the home that the two shared at the time.

 Difford claimed that the song "was written after a heavy week of sulphate abuse when all I could hear was my heart going bang-bang, bang-bang."
 Like the band's 1987 single "853-5937", "Bang Bang" is a song that Squeeze mainstays Glenn Tilbrook and Chris Difford are not fond of.
 Tilbrook opined, "I think the song's rubbish.
 Like all novelty songs, it had its moment.
 I think we thought it tremendously funny at the time but I have to say I don't laugh anymore."
 Difford was more ambivalent, stating, "I used to disown tracks [like 'Bang Bang'] ... [but] I listen to 'Bang Bang' now and respect it because it sums up the attitude of us at the time."